 This printer offers direct connectivity options with cloud and file services like OneNote, OneDrive, and DropBox.
-Mobile device compatibility includes the AirPrint, Google Cloud Print, Mopria, and Brother iPrint&Scan.
+Mobile device compatibility includes AirPrint, Google Cloud Print, Mopria, and Brother iPrint&Scan.
 Interfaces include USB 2.0 as well as Ethernet interfaces.
 The Brother Cloud app provides users access to business and seasonal templates, perfect for more creative folks.
-It also comes with a 1.8″ color display, highly responsive to the touch with well organized on-screen menus to manage settings and print tasks.
+It also comes with a 1.8″ color display, is highly responsive to touch, and has organized on-screen menus to manage settings and print tasks.
 If you have a Chromebook, check out the best printer for Chromebook.

 Supported paper sizes include letter and legal-sized paper.
 Refilling the printer is effortless with a 100-sheet capacity adjustable paper tray and an automatic document feeder.
 Our testing revealed jam-free and smooth printing.
 You’ll want to grab a pack of the best printer paper while you’re at it.

 Award: Best for Smart Home

-WHY WE LIKE IT: This laser printer is a printing beast, offering speeds of up to 30 PPM (black), two-sided print speed of 18 IPM, and a monstrous 250 sheet input/150-sheet output ca[acity.
+WHY WE LIKE IT: This laser printer is a printing beast, offering speeds of up to 30 PPM (black), a two-sided print speed of 18 IPM, and a monstrous 250-sheet input/150-sheet output ca[acity.
 These features make it stand out for heavy home office or small business office use.

 Read Full Review: HP Laserjet Pro M148FDW

-The HP Smart app is beautifully presented, with the ability to order toner, access files from popular cloud services for printing.
+The HP Smart app is beautifully presented, with the ability to order toner, and access files from popular cloud services for printing.
 It also allows direct printing from smartphones and tablets without the need to connect to a network.
 Compatibility with Alexa and Google Assistant allows for quick printing jobs using voice commands.